 Fox Racing Rampage: Best Bang For Your Buck

 The Fox Rampage is a light-weight helmet with a small profile.
-Most importantly, this is the cheapest full-face helmet we know of that meets the ASTM-F1952 certification which makes it ideal for parents who want to keep their child safe on downhill days without breaking the bank.
+It also has the ASTM-F1952 certification which makes it ideal for parents who want to keep their child safe on downhill days.

 Fly Racing Default: Best for BMX Racing